 What Causes Cavities?

-The cause for cavities in dogs and other pets is due to a build-up of fermentable carbohydrates on the tooth’s surface, leading to plaque growth and demineralization.
+The cause for cavities in dogs and other pets is a build-up of fermentable carbohydrates on the tooth’s surface, leading to plaque growth and demineralization.
 This bacteria attacks the tooth’s dentin and enamel, eventually consuming the tooth entirely.
-Common causes for cavities include poor oral hygiene, a poor diet filled with low quality, processed foods with high fermentable carbs, poor general health, low salivary pH or poorly mineralized tooth enamel.
+Common causes for cavities include poor oral hygiene, a poor diet filled with low quality, processed foods with high fermentable carbs, poor general health, low salivary pH, or poorly mineralized tooth enamel.
 Dogs specifically who have crooked teeth or gaps between the teeth and gums are more at risk of developing cavities.

 Once your vet has confirmed your pet has a cavity or two, through the use of X-rays and other measures, they’ll be able to treat it depending on the stage of decay.
 The first two stages are the simplest to treat, as the dentin and enamel surrounding the cavity will be removed and a crown will be applied in its place.
 The endodontic disease may be the third stage of a cavity, in which the tooth is dead due to a lack of blood entering the root canal.
 In this case, a root canal procedure will be done to remove the infected surfaces, clean the canal and seal everything up with a crown.
 The fourth and fifth stages are the most serious, resulting in the complete removal of the tooth to prevent the decay from spreading to other teeth.

 At Eglinton Hwy 10 Veterinary Clinic, our licensed Mississauga veterinarians are committed to taking the best care of your pets.
-As a full-service animal hospital, our services include emergency medical, dental and surgical issues, pet wellness, spay and neuter surgery, vaccinations and more.
+As a full-service animal hospital, our services include emergency medical, dental, and surgical issues, pet wellness, spay and neuter surgery, vaccinations, and more.
 With a highly trained staff and 24-hour emergency care, be sure to give us a call to book an appointment.